 The film is about a boy named Filip (Vladimír Pucholt) who prefers great writers to hanging out with the other boys up to no good takes refuge in the attic where he has made himself a wonderful room, a kind of secret hideaway where he plans to spend the summer.

-Being different than the other boys, the teacher (Irena Kačírková) is always suspect of him and he has the unlucky habit of showing up at the wrong time, usually placing him at the scene of trouble.
+Being different than the other boys, the teacher (Irena Kačírková) is always suspicious of him and he has the unlucky habit of showing up at the wrong time, usually placing him at the scene of trouble.

 He has a jealous classmate named Honza (Miloš Zavadil) who is always trying to beat him up.
 Honza seems to have all the luck, riding his motorcycle around, having visits with his “aunt” and getting other people to do his work.
 He is the resident bad boy pretending to be a good guy.

 Honza spends most of his time being a bully with the help of his two friends.
-Eventually, he tells the teachers about the boys hideaway, jealous that he didn’t make it his own.
+Eventually, he tells the teachers about the boys’ hideaway, jealous that he didn’t make it his own.

 The jealousy undoubtedly springs from the fact that Hanka, of of the prettiest girls in school (Ivana Pavlová) favors the boy and his brains over Honza’s brawn.

-An innocent puppy-love blossoms in the attic while the other students sing songs about making beer, dance to catchy pop tunes with their comrades, pick hops and try to figure out what is really going on in the attic.
+An innocent puppy love blossoms in the attic while the other students sing songs about making beer, dance to catchy pop tunes with their comrades, pick hops, and try to figure out what is really going on in the attic.

 Their behaviors invite both conflict and debate among the other characters and we see that emerge in each member of the school as well as feel it in Czech society.

 The Chairman of JZD is in charge of the whole scene and his presence is felt as a stress by most of the kids.
-(JZD stands for Jednotné zemědělské družstvo, which was the collective agricultural cooperative, the usual name of the agricultural cooperatives in the former socialist Czechoslovakia.)
+(JZD stands for Jednotné zemědělské družstvo, which was the collective agricultural cooperative, the usual name of the agricultural cooperatives in former socialist Czechoslovakia.)